-Thanks to its long and extremely successful life cycle, Kraš´ Domaćica has become synonymous among its loyal consumers with delicious chocolate-coated tea biscuits to be enjoyed in a cozy family setting, inspiring the slogan obiteljska miljenica (engl.: family’s favorite).
+Thanks to its long and extremely successful life cycle, Kraš´ Domaćica has become synonymous among its loyal consumers with delicious chocolate-coated tea biscuits to be enjoyed in a cosy family setting, inspiring the slogan obiteljska miljenica (engl.: family’s favorite).

 Although Domaćica was launched in 1957, the Kraš company was in fact founded in 1911 by Julija König and Slavoljub Deutsch in Zagreb, modern-day Croatia but part of Austria-Hungary at the time.
-Back then, Kraš was a factory known by the name Union and it was the first industrial manufacturer of chocolate in the Southeastern Europe.
+Back then, Kraš was a factory known by the name Union and it was the first industrial manufacturer of chocolate in Southeastern Europe.
 After just two years of operating, the factory was awarded the title of the official supplier for the Royal Court in Vienna.

 Foto: The first Kraš Bonbonnièra opened in Zagreb, 1952